Painketsu-zz/RegistryRunAdder/README.md

 How to use:

 1. Run the .bat as admin in the folder where the .exe is going to be
+2. Set RegistryRunAdder.exe to always run as admin from right click -> compatibility -> check "Always run as admin"
-2. Win+R add "path" name
+3. Win+R add "path" name

 Example: